Novel Planning Workbook: Just Write

 • Lined Note Pages

 This novel planning workbook is designed to help you write the first draft of your book.
 However, a story is a story, and this planner can be used for short stories, novellas, and screenplays.
 Just Write is a tool for writers ready to outline the first draft of their story.
 You get to customize it however you see fit.
 The only limitation to this planner is that it’s only designed for fiction.
-However, this includes all fiction— that’s right, you can easily utilize this workbook if you’re writing a fantasy, sci-fi, dystopian, or other fiction subgenre.
+However, this includes all fiction— that’s right, you can easily utilize this workbook if you’re writing a fantasy, sci-fi, dystopian, or other fiction subgenres.

 The heart of this planner aims to help you create a cast of characters that embark on a journey of change—to build a world that imbues themes into the narrative.